huseyin07/TappyFish/README.md

 # TappyFish
 Panteon Academy PROJECT 2

-In our 2nd game at Panteon Academy, we developed a clone of the Flappy Bird game.
+In our 2nd game at Panteon Academy, we developed Tappy Fish, a clone of Flappy Bird game.